Bryanhalambeck/expense-analysis/README.md

 ---

-### 🧾 Sales Department Deep Dive – Office Supplies
+### 🧾 Detailed Analysis: Sales – Office Supplies

-Zooming in on how the Sales department spends on Office Supplies — by employee, vendor, timing, and transaction detail.
+This analysis examines the Sales department’s Office Supplies spending by employee, vendor, timing, and transaction detail to uncover patterns and potential red flags not visible from totals alone.

-While the broader project explores company-wide behavior, this finalized deep dive focuses on a single department-category combo to surface red flags that wouldn’t be obvious from totals alone.

-To do this, I built a focused workflow that:
+**At a glance:**
 - Flags employees or vendors with unusually high spend using z-scores
 - Tracks monthly spend trends to spot spikes or seasonal patterns
 - Detects purchases on weekends or U.S. holidays